rafid29mehda/Fetal-Health/New Contribution/Temporal & Uncertainity/README.md

 3. **Run**: Execute in Colab (GPU-enabled), expect ~20-30 minutes total.
 4. **Report**: Share accuracy, F1, and uncertainty metrics—I’ll refine the narrative.

 This could push accuracy to 96%+ and add a cutting-edge angle.
-What do you think—ready to try this?